National Institute of Technology Calicut: Ragam

 Ragam is the cultural festival of NITC.
 Colleges and universities from Kerala and outside compete in events like trivia quizzes, dance competitions, rock shows, and music concerts.
 Some of the performers who have performed in previous years include Shaan, Sunidhi Chauhan, Blaaze, Shankar Mahadevan, Kartik, Benny Dayal, Stephen Devassy, Sonu Nigam, Parikrama, and Darshan Raval.
 Breathe Floyd, a Pink Floyd tribute band from the UK, performed during Ragam 2009.
 Ragam 2010 featured KK, Naresh Iyer, and Higher on Maiden, a tribute band to Iron Maiden.
 Ragam is held in the memory of a former student P. Rajan who died after being held (ostensibly for being a Naxalite) in police custody.

 Hoping to make their way into the Limca Book of Records, in Ragam 2015, students participated in an event to get the most people in a single selfie.
 It was organised to break the Bangladeshi record of 1,151 people in a single selfie during a product promotion event.
 According to the event organisers, more than 2,000 students gathered in the venue.
-Apart from this, another cultural event called Sneharagam was organised, which is meant for differently-abled children from all over Kerala.
+Apart from this, another cultural event called Sneharagam was organised, which is meant for disabled children from all over Kerala.